SimoneVidotti/Client-Server_Communication/README.md

 # Client-Server Communication

 ## Description
-This repository contains examples of client-server communication implemented using sockets in both C++ and Python.
+This repository contains example of client-server communication implemented using sockets in C++.
 The examples are designed to demonstrate how to establish a connection between a client and a server using TCP/IP sockets.

 ## Prerequisites
 * Linux terminal
-* python
 * C++
-* g++
+* gcc

 ## Installation
 $ ```git clone https://github.com/SimoneVidotti/Client-Server_Communication.git```